JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/error_handling.md

 ## APIUnauthorizedException

-Provides the same properties as `APIException` and occurs, when the access token is expired or not provided.
+Provides the same properties as `APIException` and occurs when the access token is expired or not provided.
 Notice that an access token has to be included in **every** request.
 Spotify does not allow unauthorized API access.

 ## APITooManyRequestsException

-Provides the same properties as `APIException` and occurs, when too many requests has been sent by your application.
-It also provides the property `TimeSpan RetryAfter`, which maps to the received `Retry-After` Header.
+Provides the same properties as `APIException` and occurs when too many requests has been sent by your application.
+It also provides the property `TimeSpan RetryAfter`, which maps to the received `Retry-After` header.

 ```csharp
 try {